br0ast/KRaE-lab/lesson1/firstlesson.md

 ```

-Ok there are some but we don't want to add more deities so let's filter them out
+Ok there are some but we don't want to add more deities so let's FILTER them out

 ```sparql
 SELECT DISTINCT ?commonentity WHERE  { dbr:Egyptian_mythology dbo:wikiPageWikiLink ?commonentity .